YJPL/soon/README.md

 ***

+The sooner you start building your site the better.
 Since you wanted to install Jekyll anyway, *Soon* comes with all the usual starting folders to run a complete Jekyll site or blog.
 This means you can publish your *Soon* page and restyle, write and test your site in the background.
 Once your are happy with your layouts for posts, pages, collections and anything else in your site assets you can just overwrite everything and push your live site.
-The sooner you start the better.

 Get [Soon](https://github.com/YJPL/soon/).